-A book about pine marten ecology and behaviour in Britain and Ireland.
+A book about Eurasian pine marten (Martes martes) ecology and behaviour in Britain and Ireland.
 Author Johnny Birks combines the latest research with very personal descriptions, complimented by humorous illustrations that are right on point; as well as high quality photos.

 (1) An Otter’s Story by Emil E. Liers

-A true story of the lives of two otters, their parents and cubs.
-The story was written by a Minnesota naturalist in the hope that it would clear up some of the misunderstanding about these little animals.
+A true story of the lives of two North American river otters (Lontra canadensis), their parents and pups.
+The story was written by a Minnesota naturalist in the hope that it would clear up some of the misunderstanding about these animals.

-Bee is an Asian short-clawed Otter and lives with Daphne Neville, a good friend and supporter of the International Otter Survival Fund (IOSF).
+Bee is an Asian small clawed otter (Aonyx cinereus) and lives with Daphne Neville, a good friend and supporter of the International Otter Survival Fund (IOSF).
 Bee travels with Daphne and helps raise awareness in otters.
 She is also a companion and is often invited, along with Daphne, to various gatherings and events.
 This book briefly tells some of Bee’s adventures over the years that she has been with Daphne and contains lovely colour illustrations by Jaquie Govier.

 This book includes information about all species of otter in North America, Europe and elsewhere throughout the world.

-The novel describes the life of an otter, along with a detailed observation of its habitat in the country of the River Taw and River Torridge in North Devon.
+The novel describes the life of an Eurasian otter (Lutra lutra), along with a detailed observation of its habitat in the country of the River Taw and River Torridge in North Devon.

-A very well written book that goes to great lengths to explain the truths about stoats and weasels across the world; as well as their impact in different environments.
-You’ll learn about both the positives and negatives, but the book maintains a mostly friendly image of these mustelids.
+A very well written book that goes to great lengths to explain the truths about stoats and other weasels across the world, as well as their impact in different environments.
+You will learn about both the positives and negatives, but the book maintains a mostly friendly image of these mustelids.

 Glutton, demon of destruction, symbol of slaughter, mightiest of wilderness villains… The wolverine comes marked with a reputation based on myth and fancy.
 Yet this enigmatic animal is more complex than the legends that surround it.
 With a shrinking wilderness and global warming, the future of the wolverine is uncertain.
 The Wolverine Way reveals the natural history of this species and the forces that threaten its future, engagingly told by Douglas Chadwick, who volunteered with the Glacier Wolverine Project.
 This five-year study in Glacier National Park – which involved dealing with blizzards, grizzlies, sheer mountain walls, and other daily challenges to survival – uncovered key missing information about the wolverine’s habitat, social structure and reproduction habits.
 Wolverines, according to Chadwick, are the land equivalent of polar bears in regard to the impacts of global warming.
 The plight of wolverines adds to the call for wildlife corridors that connect existing habitat that is proposed by the Freedom to Roam coalition.